 Rescue swimmers also must have the skills to provide basic pre-hospital life support for rescued individuals.
 And as part of their training, candidates must complete an emergency medical training course.
 This is not an ordinary EMT; the training you are seeking will challenge you to your core.
 In fact, SAR Swimmer School boasts more than a 50% attrition rate, so it is crucial you go to the training scoring high in your PFT.
 More importantly, be confident -- but not cocky -- in the water.
 You must have a deep respect for the power of the sea, but know that your training will help save your life and the lives of the ocean's victims.

 The required monthly physical training test includes push-ups, sit-ups, pull-ups, chin-ups, a 12-minute crawl swim (500-yard minimum), 25-yard underwater swim and a 200-yard buddy tow.
 I recommend the following scores to succeed with the training course:

-Recently, I trained some sailors who graduated SAR school, and I created the Coast Guard Helicopter Rescue Swimmer School for them before their training.
+I recently trained some sailors who graduated from SAR school, and I created the Coast Guard Helicopter Rescue Swimmer School for them before their training.
 They used the program that can be found at the Military.com Fitness eBook Store and had outstanding results.